necmigunduz/smart-map/Readme.md

 # Quote of Day

 - This project fetching random quotes from `https://opensourcelibs.com/lib/quotable` and exhiting them on a mobile app developed by using React-Native.
 A user can press on button or pull down the screen to refresh and see a new quote.
+To view quotes, a user needs to select a keyword from the list given in the settings a dropdown.
+If no keyword is select, a warning message will be displayed.

 ### Main page